Southwestern-College/Lab-04-MyMath-MyCharacter/README.md

 ## Program Specifications

 ### Part 1: MyMath
-Create a class named `MyMath`.
-The class must include the following static methods and constants:
+1. Create a class named `MyMath`.
+2. The `MyMath` class must include the following static fields:

-### Constants:
     - `public static final double PI = 3.141592653589793;`
     - `public static final double E = 2.718281828459045;`

+Fields that have the `static` modifier in their declaration are called static fields or class variables.
+The `final` modifier is used to define constants meaning that the value of this field cannot change.

+3. The `MyMath` class must include the following static methods:

 | Return Type | Method | Description |
 |------------|--------|-------------|